WordPress/developer-plugins-handbook/wordpress-org/how-to-use-subversion/index.md

 ### svn: E175012: Connection timed out

-This issue occurs on the client's (your) side when the server (wordpress.org) takes a very long time to process the input.
+This issue can occur when the SVN repository takes a long time to process uploaded files, particularly with large plugins that contain hundreds of files.
+The default timeout for SVN in the plugin repository is 10 minutes (600 seconds).

-Usually, it happens only with large plugins that contain hundreds of files.
-For example, contributors to the Gutenberg plugin (which is a part of WordPress but is also available as a plugin) [have faced](https://github.com/WordPress/gutenberg/issues/55295) this issue.

-To solve this problem, you need to add a special timeout-increasing option to the commit command:
+To work around this issue, you can increase SVN's timeout during commit with the `servers:global:http-timeout` option, passing it a timeout in seconds.
+For instance, to set the timeout to 15 minutes:

 ```
 svn ci -m "new version" --config-option=servers:global:http-timeout=900